Sony A7III vs Fujifilm X-T4: 17 Real World Things I’ve Learned Since Switching

 There’s a place for these dials.
 On cameras like the X-Pro2 and X-Pro3, that more resemble a retro rangefinder camera, I find myself using it.
 On my Leica Q2, you have no option but to use it.
 And it makes sense.
 On the X-T4, it just feels like I’m slowing myself down for no good reason.
 That’s just me.

-It’s nice that it’s there for those who want to shoot that way and it’s also nice that there’s the option to adjust all your settings using the rear and front wheel.
-They are two ways of shootings and I found that using the dials just wasn’t for me anymore.
+Still, it’s nice that it’s there for those who want to shoot that way and it’s also nice that there’s the option to adjust all your settings using the rear and front wheel.
+They are two ways of shootings and I found that using the dials for controlling shutter speed, aperture and ISO just wasn’t for me anymore.